 lower_case_table_names parameter of the database.

-Log in to the TencentDB for MySQL Console, click the instance name to enter the instance management page, select Database Management > Parameter Settings, and modify the
+Log in to the TencentDB for MySQL console, click the instance ID to enter the instance management page, select Database Management > Parameter Settings, and modify the